Naval Officer E-Learning Platform

 Workflow

-• Design iterations based on sea-trial simulations and feedback
+- — Design iterations based on simulation-based testing and stakeholder feedback

 Efficiency Metrics

-• 03 Aesthetics: Modern, “sterile” design optimized for low-light environments.
+- 03 Usability: Clear “sterile” design optimized for low-light environments

 Operational Value